 This year we have been working hard to better understand our sustainability footprint - from the extended supply chain that manufactures finished product, to understanding our raw materials footprint and identifying opportunities for sustainable sources.

 The majority of our clothing and accessories is made by with third party suppliers in Turkey, India, and China.

 Our factory base is split into ‘Tier 1’ factories that manufacture our products, and additional ‘Tier 2’ factories that provide specialist value added services including embroidery, printing and washing to our Tier 1 factories.

-We believe it is never acceptable to harm animals in the manufacturing or testing of any of our products.
-We have a very strict policy in place on animal welfare and we work closely with our suppliers to ensure it is fully enforced.
+At Superdry, we take our responsibility to operate ethically seriously and believe that it is never acceptable to harm animals in the manufacture or testing of our clothing and accessories.
+We have a very strict policy in place on animal welfare - according to the recommendations on animal welfare set out by the World Organisation for Animal Health) - and we work closely with our suppliers to ensure it is fully enforced.

 Best supporting our colleagues while extending our values to support people operating in our supply chain and within our local and wider communities:

 People, our suppliers’ people and our communities are critical to the continued success of our brand.
 We invest time, effort and money into ensuring that our people, and the communities in which our company is based and operates, benefit positively from Superdry’s presence and success.

 Superdry is committed to ensuring that our colleagues across the globe are invested in, supported, developed and given the opportunity to progress their careers within the business.
 We offer a diverse range of benefits, which vary depending on the country in which you work.
 We have a busy social calendar and hold regular wellbeing events.

 Our employee engagement survey results consistently sow that our colleagues think Superdry is a great place to work, and people frequently talk about the inclusive, family feel to the business and the people they work with as key reasons why they enjoy working with Superdry.